 The continued tightening of monetary policy should be viewed as a positive sign of economic strength — it demonstrates the bank’s confidence in the progress the country has made toward its economic objectives.
 However, higher short- and long-term Treasury rates mean that the federal government’s borrowing costs will also rise, thereby generating significant consequences for the budget and the national debt.

 Under current law, CBO projects that net interest costs will triple over the next 10 years, soaring from $269 billion in 2017 to $818 billion in 2027 and totaling $5.6 trillion over the period.
 1

 Interest costs are expected to continue climbing beyond the next 10 years and are projected to be the third largest category in the federal budget by 2026 (after just Social Security and Medicare), the second largest category in 2046, and the single largest category before 2050.

 Ballooning interest costs threaten to crowd out important public investments that can fuel economic growth in the future.
-In its most recent long-term budget report, CBO estimates that by 2046, interest costs are projected to be more than double what the federal government has historically spent on R&D, nondefense infrastructure, and education, combined.
+In its most recent long-term budget report, CBO projects that by 2047, interest costs could be more than double what the federal government has historically spent on R&D, nondefense infrastructure, and education, combined.